Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: HyperPlonk Accelerator Units

-Figure~\ref{fig:tree_arch} shows how the multifunction tree unit works.
-Each PE includes a modular multiplier and modular adder.
-(E.g., for Build MLE, $(1-r_1)r_2$ and $(1-r_1)(1-r_2)$ only require one modular multiplication since $(1-r_1)(1-r_2)$ is computed as $(1-r_1)-(1-r_1)r_2$).
+We further analyze this tree architecture in \cite{mulfunc_tree}.
+Figure~\ref{fig:tree_arch} shows an example of how the MTU works.
+Each PE includes a modular multiplier and modular adder\footnote{For Build MLE, $(1-r_1)r_2$ and $(1-r_1)(1-r_2)$ only require one modular multiplication since $(1-r_1)(1-r_2)$ is computed as $(1-r_1)-(1-r_1)r_2$}.
 The hardware supports three processing modes of Figure~\ref{fig:tree_scenario}.
-For the Inverse Tree (e.g., MLE Evaluation), the unit accepts $p$ inputs in parallel and reduces tree-level partials via a matching hardware dataflow; in Figure~\ref{fig:tree_arch}, $p=8$, and the data flows from left to right.
-If the tree has more levels than hardware supports (three levels in the example; a problem size $2^{20}$ workload has 20 levels), the remaining levels are scheduled and processed via the accumulator.
+For the Inverse Tree (e.g., MLE Evaluate), the unit accepts $p$ inputs in parallel and reduces tree-level partials via a matching hardware dataflow; in Figure~\ref{fig:tree_arch}, $p=8$, and the data flows from left to right.
+If the tree has more levels than hardware supports (three levels in the example; a problem size $2^{20}$ workload has 20 levels), the remaining levels are scheduled and processed in DFS via the accumulator.
 Outputs from the hardware tree (Level 3 in Figure~\ref{fig:tree_arch}) are pushed in an accumulator-local register file and once operands are ready, popped to the accumulator PE.
 The bottom of Figure~\ref{fig:tree_arch} shows its schedule.
 Initially, there are gaps as the accumulator must wait two cycles for each input pair.
-However, once multiple levels are processed, the gaps are filled; this can be seen in cycle 44, where layers 4 and 5 are processed by the PE at the same time (i.e., both in the pipeline).
+However, once multiple levels are processed, the gaps are filled; this can be seen in cycle 44, where levels 4 and 5 are processed by the PE at the same time (i.e., both in the pipeline).
 Thus the PEs in the tree have high utilization: for a $2^{20}$ workload, they are over 99\% utilized during the whole computation.
-The red arrows coming out of each PE show how computations are sampled and output to support ProdMLE.
-Forward Tree (Build MLE) support is shown in blue, and data flows from right to left.
+The red arrows coming out of each PE show how computations are sampled and output to create the Product MLE.
+The Forward Tree (Build MLE) support is shown in blue, and data flows from right to left.
 Each PE takes the previous level and a challenge $r_i$ as inputs and generates two outputs that are fed to the next level.
-Similarly, if the tree has more levels, the accumulator PE is scheduled to generate (roughly) one output per cycle to feed the rest of the PEs, which correspond to the last 3 levels, outputting 8 results in the end.
-Switching is supported by muxes at the PE inputs and configuring them.
+Similarly, if the tree has more levels, the accumulator PE is scheduled to generate (roughly) one output per cycle to feed the rest of the PEs, corresponding to the last 3 levels, outputting 8 results in the end.
+Switching is supported by muxes at PE inputs.